-Nuka World may have been , but is Bethesda really ready to wrap the game up completely?
-Most of the expansions were small workshop additions, with only , and Bethesda is also attempting .
+Nuka World may have been the final installment of Fallout 4’s DLC, but is Bethesda really ready to wrap the game up completely?
+Most of the expansions were small workshop additions, with only Far Harbor standing out both in size and quality, and Bethesda is also attempting to bring the game to VR.
 This all makes us think there’s still potential in Fallout 4 for new stories to be told.
 A rumor (a very thin one) surfaced earlier in the year about Obsidian working on a New Orleans expansion, and seeing as how Obsidian recently wrapped up Tyranny they might just have the time and interest to join forces with Bethesda again.
 Even if it’s not Obsidian, we’ve got a sneaking suspicion another developer might be tapped for a New Vegas-style installment.

 - Lots more games about Donald Trump.